Connect with us

 Vaell—which leases vehicles and other equipment, is owned on a 50/50 basis by Quipbank Trust Limited and Waruingi’s Investment and Charitable Trust Fund.

 Quipbank is an equipment bank that offers vehicles and equipment rental and sales options.
-The company partners with leasing companies across the region to dispose and rent surplus used heavy equipment.
+The company partners with leasing companies across the region to dispose of and rent surplus used heavy equipment.

 The company had used its heavy construction machines, motor vehicles, furniture, and computers valued at Sh408 million as collateral.